Network Traffic Analysis with Process Mining: The UPSIDE Case Study: Introduction

 \section{Introduction}

-The large landscape of digital applications spans several domains and includes many activities involving multiple interacting users \cite{attaran2023impactindustrydigitization}.
-E-games are becoming an increasingly popular class of such applications, whose market revenue accounts for tens of billions of dollars across different platforms and paradigms, including cloud and mobile gaming \cite{baek2023cloudgaming, brewer2024mobilegamedevelopment}.
-The large interest in gaming makes analyzing the Internet traffic generated by this cyber application class relevant to evaluate network bandwidth consumption, predict and sustain high network loads, and detect malicious activity \cite{carrascosa2022cloudgaminganalysis, gabric2022mmosecurityconcerns}.
+The large landscape of digital applications spans several domains and includes many activities involving multiple interacting users.
+E-games are becoming an increasingly popular class of such applications, whose market revenue accounts for tens of billions of dollars across different platforms and paradigms, including cloud and mobile gaming \cite{baek2023cloudgaming}.
+The large interest in gaming makes analyzing the Internet traffic generated by this cyber application class relevant to evaluate network bandwidth consumption, predict and sustain high network loads, and detect malicious activity \cite{carrascosa2022cloudgaminganalysis}.

-While deep learning has been widely explored for Internet traffic analysis \cite{wang2024iotad}, such approaches often suffer from limited interpretability, motivating the integration of explainable techniques \cite{nascita2024explainableai}.
+While deep learning has been widely explored for Internet traffic analysis, such approaches often suffer from limited interpretability, motivating the integration of explainable techniques \cite{nascita2024explainableai}.
 In this context, process mining has also been proposed due to its ability to combine data-driven analyses with model-based insights, providing an explainable process-based view closely aligned to the actual behavior of the target system \cite{aalst2022pmhb, vitale2025pmdt}.
 In fact, many proposals outlined the explainable nature of process mining when analyzing the typical behavior of network protocols, including those widely employed in IoT applications such as MQTT and OPC UA \cite{ahmadon2020cpsmqttpbad, empl2024processawareidmqtt, hornsteiner2024pmopcua}.
+In particular, process mining can extract models that combine multi-perspective behavioral aspects, including packet-level traffic sequences and their impact on network load, including payload sizes and transmission times.
+This is particularly relevant in instrumentation and measurement, as it enables the systematic analysis of IoT communication behavior under realistic operating conditions, where resource constraints, periodic sensing, and protocol overhead strongly influence traffic patterns and device performance \cite{morato2021measurement}

 However, despite the opportunities opened by process mining in explainable network traffic analysis, the nature of network traffic hinders its use.
 First, the noisy and interleaved nature of network traffic data leads to challenges in identifying meaningful events to enable the application of process mining algorithms \cite{bouhidel2023adhocnetworkspmanalysis, engelberg2023uncertainty}.
 Second, this complexity may lead to underfitting models that provide shallow generalizations of network traffic behavior \cite{dealvarenga2018pmhc}.
 Third, traffic data is often captured without prior knowledge of the activities that drove its generation \cite{hornsteiner2024pmopcua}.
 Besides, the literature lacks the application of process mining for network traffic analysis in video games.